adamchainz/pelican_novapost/content/docker-django-demo.rst

 Retrieve
 ========

-Get the lastest of the most popular:
+Get the the most popular debian image:

 .. code:: sh